Frequency Offset Calibration for Receivers

 For a full list of Communications Toolbox supported SDR platforms, refer to Supported Hardware section of Software Defined Radio (SDR) discovery page.

-The following figure shows the output of the Spectrum Analyzer on a frequency range of -200 kHz to 200 kHz.
-In the case shown below, the frequency with the maximum power of the received signal is about -35 kHz.
+The example displays the spectrum of the received signal on a frequency range of -200 kHz to 200 kHz and prints the estimated frequency offset in Hz and PPM in the command window.
+In the case shown below, the frequency of the maximum received signal power is about -35 kHz.